wp-plugins/open-web-analytics-plugin/readme.txt

 == Installation ==

-1. Upload the open-web-analytics directory containing `openwebanalytics.php` to the `/wp-content/plugins/` directory
+1. Upload the open-web-analytics-plugin directory containing `openwebanalyticsplugin.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Make sure your template has a call to wp_footer() somewhere in the footer.
 1. Configure the Plugin: enter site ID, and the path to your OWA-Installation (for example /owa/)

 == Changelog ==

+= 1.2 =
+* fixed naming issues resulting in conflict with official OWA plugin

 = 1.1 =
 * typo fixed in the settings page